muratk5n/thirdwave/en/2018/09/multiverse-string-theory.md

 built in hopes of attaining confirming evidence of supersymmetry, and running it costs another one billion dollars a year.
-If the scientific consensus eventually gives up on the theory, it will do so after vast expense and generations of effort.
-Until we have invested similarly in the search for extraterrestrial intelligence, flat declarations about what Oumuamua is and isn’t should be judged accordingly.
+If the scientific consensus eventually gives up on the theory, it will do so after vast expense and generations of effort...

 A host of theories beyond supersymmetry—the multiverse leaps to mind— are given thoughtful, respectful attention in and out of the academy